dymist/arkMaster/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## LAST DONE:
+## PATCH NOTES:
+2021
+- (new) base version
-- Add|del archive cards +
+- (new) Add|del archive cards
-- TAB3 division: archive, contacts, myth +
+- (new) TAB3 division: archive, contacts, myth 2022.02.14
+- (fix) got clue from nbr but DC not updated
+- (fix) rules guided discard shuffle
+- (fix) discard icon now shows unstable region

 ## TODO:
+- change icons to svg
+- redesign
+- Add counter to discard
+- Add myth counter
+- Check scenes which can add eventcards or nbr
+- change display mode for image to overlay?
+- scene randomizer
+- panic card call mechanic + counter
+- break by components
-- Mobile screen 18.5x9 16x9 21x9
+- Adaptive visual Mobile screen 18.5x9 16x9 21x9